-Of course, there are few reminders to remember when dining out and choosing omakase as your choice of meal for the day.
+Of course, there are few things to remember when dining out and choosing omakase.
 First, always sit near the chef.
-This is to give you a better view of what they are doing.
-He might ask you about your taste preferences and from there, he will create a dish that’s made especially for you.
-Also, choosing a seat near the chef gives off an intimate experience which is the heart of omakase.
+This will give you a better view of what they are doing.
+He might ask you about your taste preferences, and from there he will create a dish that’s made especially for your palate.
+Also, choosing a seat near the chef gives you that intimate personal experience which is at the heart of omakase.

-Second, it’s always plus points if you know how to speak their language.
+Second, it’s always a plus if you know how to speak their language.
 Japanese people are friendly and social interaction is always a good thing.
-Usually, the chef would strike a conversation or two to his guests and if you’re able to spit out simple Japanese words, then know that you’re in good hands.
-But of course, it’s important to practice reading the air.
-Also, if you’re going to take a photo, always ask for their permission first.
+Usually, the chef will strike up a conversation with his guests and if you do your best to speak in Japanese, even just a few simple Japanese phrases, he’ll be impressed.
+But of course, it’s also important to practice reading the air.
+And, if you’re going to take a photo, always ask for their permission first.

-Third, if you like things exciting and adventurous, then the omakase experience is for you.
-After all, these chefs created these dishes straight from their creative juices.
-It may not work on people who are picky eaters, have food allergies or dietary restrictions.
-Always keep in mind that in every dish given out to you comes as a surprise and that surprise can either excite you or leave you with a below-par feeling.
+Third, if you’re willing to become an adventurous eater, then the omakase experience is for you.
+After all, these chefs created these dishes, especially for you, straight from their own imaginations.
+Omakase may not be the best option for people who are picky eaters or have food allergies or dietary restrictions.
+Always keep in mind that in every dish given to you will be a surprise, and that surprise can either excite you or leave you wishing you’d just stuck with your regular order.

 Lastly, you have to pay the mysterious price.
-Considered a request for a magical, delicious meal, omakase usually embody an exceptional value.
+Considered a request for a magical, delicious meal, omakase is usually an exceptional value.
 Don’t be surprised when you receive a non-itemized stub bill with only the price printed on it.
 Because you have trusted the chef and his culinary talent, it’s only customary to honor his skills and reciprocate this by paying the value price.
-Omakase, for other people, can be a gamble.
+Omakase, for some people, can be a gamble.
 But this gamble usually pays off if you follow our tips above.
 Luckily, we have also curated a list of the best affordable omakase sushi restaurants in Tokyo that won’t burn a hole in your wallet.

-Some of the Best and Affordable Omakase Sushi Restaurants in Tokyo
+The Best Affordable Omakase Sushi Restaurants in Tokyo

-If you’re adventurous, brave, and want something new to dig in, then the omakase experience is for you.
-It may appear hard to find restaurants which offer this deal but there are over a hundred restaurants in Tokyo which offer the thrill and excitement of omakase.
-Some of them may be priced higher than expected but you can always find inexpensive ones and they are all equally delicious and satisfying.
+If you’re an adventurous eater, enjoy surprises, and want to taste something new, then the omakase experience is for you.
+It may appear hard to find restaurants which offer this deal, but there are over a hundred restaurants in Tokyo which practice the art of omakase.
+Some of them may be priced higher than expected, but you can always find inexpensive ones, so you can enjoy this personalized, intimate food experience.

-Bentenyama Miyako Sushi (2 Chome-1-16 Asakusa, Taitō, Tokyo) serves up some of the freshest, traditional Edomae-zushi.
-This classic sushi dish has been a favorite among loyal patrons and the best thing about it is its reasonable price.
+Bentenyama Miyako Sushi serves up some of the freshest traditional Edomae-zushi.
+This classic sushi dish has been a favorite among loyal patrons, and one of the best things about it is its reasonable price point.
 If you like to try something traditional that’s insanely delicious and affordable, this is the place for you.
-They also sell Nigiri sets which you’ll surely love.
+They also sell nigiri sushi sets which you’ll surely love.
 Reservations are not required but if you want to secure a spot, it’s highly recommended.

-A bit bigger than your usual sushi-ya, Seamon (5-5-13 Ginza, Sakaguchi Bldg.
-6F, Chuo 104-0061) seats 20 people inside and reservations are highly recommended because these seats fill fast.
-They serve superb sushi and their sushi lunch set, which consists of nine pieces of sushi, soup, dessert, and three otsusmami (appetizers), is a great value for the cost.
+A bit bigger than your usual sushi-ya, Seamon seats twenty people, and reservations are highly recommended because these seats fill fast.
+They serve superb sushi, and their sushi lunch set, which consists of nine pieces of sushi, soup, dessert, and three otsusmami (appetizers), is a great value for the cost.
 The wasabi is freshly-grated, none of that packaged and dyed fake wasabi you can get at kaitenzushi (conveyor belt sushi) restaurants or in supermarket bentos.
-The sushi is served elegantly on gorgeous ceramic dishware, a work of art within a work of art, and the restaurant has a relaxed vibe and you can easily mingle with other people or have a quick chat with the chef.
+The sushi is served elegantly on gorgeous ceramic dishware, a work of art within a work of art, and the restaurant has a relaxed vibe, so you can easily mingle with other people or have a quick chat with the chef.

-Yoshino Sushi Honten (3 8-11 Nihonbashi, Chuo 103-0027) is another affordable sushi-ya which serves great tasting and authentic sushi with a long history.
+Yoshino Sushi Honten is another affordable sushi restaurant which serves great tasting and authentic sushi with a long history.
 Founded in 1879, Yoshino Sushi Honten was the first sushi restaurant to serve toro nigiri, super fatty tuna sushi which practically melts in the mouth.
-Their nigiri sushi set, which consists of 8 pieces of sushi and 1 hosomaki, is a classic favorite among patrons.
-Though the restaurant has a working-class vibe around it, it’s still a perfect place for families and friends.
+Their nigiri sushi set, which consists of eight pieces of sushi and one hosomaki (thin sushi roll), is a classic favorite among patrons.
+The restaurant has a working-class vibe and is a perfect place for a casual meal with family and friends.
 Be sure to book early because the restaurant gets extremely crowded during lunch and dinner.

-Sushidokoro Yamada (7-2-14 Ginza Chuo Tokyo) may have the best cost performance when it comes to sushi omakase.
+Sushidokoro Yamada may have the best cost performance when it comes to sushi omakase.
 With an intimate seating capacity of 8, no matter where you sit you’ll have a front row seat to view the chef at work.
-It’s always fully booked every night but the good thing is that you can make early reservations.
+It’s always fully booked every night, so it’s best if you make an early reservation.
 They offer only one menu, but with one perfect option, you don’t need anything else.
 The sushi omakase, featuring 15 pieces of sushi, is priced at 10,000 yen, or roughly 90 U.S. dollars.
-Their sushi is tagged as rich and soft and its loyal patrons say that every sushi piece is beyond perfection.
+Their sushi is rich and soft, and Sushidokoro Yamada’s loyal patrons say that every sushi piece is beyond perfection.

-Kizushi (2 Chome-7-13 Nihonbashiningyocho, Chūō, Tokyo) is an old-school restaurant which serves mouthwatering sushi dishes prepared Edomae-style.
+Kizushi is an old-school restaurant which serves mouthwatering sushi dishes prepared Edomae-style.
 This Tokyo restaurant is housed within a building which was originally lodging for geishas.
-They are most proud of their shari (rice) which a lot of guests find superb and delicious, with just a hint of saltiness, sourness, and sweetness to it.
-Their nigiri sushi set which has 10 pieces of sushi is one of the things people go back to because of its reasonable price that doesn’t scrimp on flavor and quality.
-If you like it simple but classy, this is the perfect restaurant for you.
+They are most proud of their shari (sushi rice) which guests find superb, with just hints of saltiness, sourness, and sweetness to it.
+Their nigiri sushi set, which has 10 pieces of sushi, is one of the things people go back to because of its reasonable price that doesn’t skimp on flavor or quality.
+If you like sushi to be simple, traditional, and classy, Kizushi is the perfect restaurant for you.

 Serkan is the founder of Tokyo by Food.
 He came to Japan to study and he could not go back because of the delicious Japanese cuisine.
 His passion for Japanese food and Tokyo led him to create this sweet platform.
 His aim in his life to helping people in need through his business.
 Therefore, he created Food for Happiness Project.